Yuelioi/docs-v3/Ue/blueprint/zh/Sequencer Curve Editor/Has Custom Color for Channel.md

 ---
-display_name: Has Custom Color for Channel
+title: Has Custom Color for Channel
 order: 7
 ---
 ## Navigation